 As Brisbane's urban expansion encroached on Albert Shire in the 1970s, several suburbs grew at the north end of the shire, some 35 km from the shire's centre at Nerang.
 The pressure of urbanisation in Woodridge, Kingston and Springwood led to Logan Shire being created in 1979 (subsequently Logan City, 1981).
 With an area of 229 sq km Logan City extended from Ipswich in the west to Mount Cotton in the east, a distance of about 40 km.
 The river formed a substantial part of the city's southern boundary

 Before urbanisation, Logan City's area consisted of small rural villages, chief among them being Carbrook (originally Gramzow), Daisy Hill, Slacks Creek and Woodridge.
 Kingston, named after a settler Charles Kingston who took up land there in 1872, had a butter factory.
 Browns Plains, with just 39 persons in 1921, had 18,000 in 1991.
 Woodridge was similar: 59 (1921) and 17,958 (2001).
-Shailer Park, a modern housing area named after a very early settler, was Logan City's highest income area in 2001, with a median weekly income of $453 per person.
-Woodridge's figure was $301, and the average for the municipality was $365, higher than the Gold Coast's.
+Shailer Park is a modern housing area named after a very early settler.
 Logan City's leading examples of modernity are the Pacific Motorway, the Logan Motorway, the drive-in shopping hyperdome at Shailer Park (department store, over 200 shops, 8 cinema screens - opened in 1989) and the Griffith University Campus (1998).

 In 2008 Logan City was enlarged from 229 sq km to 913 sq km by absorbing part of Gold Coast City north of the Albert River (Beenleigh, Eagleby) and the northern urban part of Beaudesert Shire (Logan Village, Flagstone, Jimboomba, Cedar Grove).
 The census population of the new city was 253,864 (2006 census figure).